Board Member Biographies

 Kenneth Jones II (Province III)

-Kenneth Jones II is currently Senior Vice President and Chief Operating Officer of the John D. and Catherine T. MacArthur Foundation where he is responsible for the finance, accounting, tax, audit, information technology, grants management, administrative services, core services, building management and facilities functions for the Foundation.
+Kenneth Jones II is currently Senior Vice President, Chief Operating Officer and Chief Equity Officer of the John D. and Catherine T. MacArthur Foundation where he is responsible for the finance, accounting, tax, audit, information technology, grants management, administrative services, core services, building management and facilities functions for the Foundation.
 He also serves as the Chief Equity Officer for the Foundation.
 In addition, Ken implements and evaluates the Foundation’s financial objectives and performance to support MacArthur’s priorities and programs.
 Prior to joining the MacArthur Foundation, he was Vice President and Chief Financial Officer at the Annie E. Casey Foundation.
 Ken is an operations & administrative professional with over 25 years of proven success and leadership abilities with international experience in Latin America, Africa, Asia. and Europe.
 His private sector experience includes working at the Pfizer Corporation, the Ford Motor Company, and the Prudential.
 Ken currently serves as board chair for the Center for Urban Families, the Mission Investors Exchange, and the Center for Disaster Philanthropy.
 He also serves on numerous boards including Corus, the Joint Center, the Southern Education Foundation, Virginia Union University, Foundation Financial Officers Group, and Candid.
 Mr. Jones has his MBA from the MIT Sloan School of Management, a Masters in Applied Economics from the University of Buffalo, and a Bachelor’s Degree from Boston University.
 In 2021, Ken was ABFE’s James Joseph Lecturer.

 Karen Longenecker (Province VII)